What is the Quidditch Premier League?

 What about brooms/hoops/kit?

 We are hoping to partner with several organisations to provide standardised equipment, so please bear with us while we work to bring the very best quality accessories to our events.
-We are pleased to confirm that Xamax will be providing official kits, and more details about what this means can be found below regarding costs.

 How much will it cost?